Music and Sound Production

 Modules

-This module builds on the student's knowledge of the recording studio and encourages its use as a creative environment, as well as a technical space.
+This module builds on the foundational studio-based recording skills at level 4 by exploring the use of the recording studio as a creative environment, as well as a technical space and the role of the producer as a creative professional with a sonic signature.
 There is emphasis on advanced approaches to recording and using the recording studio to enhance musical phenomena.
 Practical workshops will provide students with advanced technological skills including multi-microphone arrays, use of space, advanced editing and mixing, and creative use of audio processing.
 Contextually students will explore the ‘art’ and ‘science’ of music production and explore how pioneering producers made creative and musical choices within the recording studio environment; as well as more unique approaches to recording and mixing.

 Modules